boraorcun/DARE/README.md

 | Fuel consumption [kg/s] | Content Cell | 5 |
 | Mass flow rate of air [kg/s] | Content Cell | 872.4 |

-For the ramjet and scramjet engine examples with a perfectly expanded nozzle and a predefined expansion ratio (exit pressure will be 10% higher than atmospheric pressure), the calculated performance values and design parameters, such as intake and nozzle lengths, are expected to be as follows:
+For the ramjet and scramjet engine examples with a perfectly expanded nozzle and a predefined underexpansion ratio (exit pressure will be 10% higher than atmospheric pressure), the calculated performance values and design parameters, such as intake and nozzle lengths, are expected to be as follows:
 | Calculated Parameters | Ramjet | Scramjet |
 | ------------- | ------------- | ------------- |
 | Intake length [m] | Content Cell | Content Cell | BORA!!!